Paid, Hands-on Experience

 To be eligible to participate in the co-op program, you must satisfy the following requirements:

-• Be full-time degree seeking.
+• Be currently full-time degree seeking.
 Full-time is defined as satisfactorily carrying and passing a minimum of 12 credit hours (9 credit hours for a graduate student) in a fall or spring semester

 • Have at least a cumulative GPA of 2.0 out of 4.0 to apply to and participate in the program